jack2684/alpinely.ai/README.md

 ## Connecting to your audio books library
 Self-service upload is coming soon!
-Before that feel free to send audio files to <jack@alpinely.ai>
+Before that feel free to ask <jack@alpinely.ai> to help you upload.

 ## How to get audio from libro.fm?
 ![image](https://github.com/jack2684/alpinely.ai/assets/1225301/9abbe9ee-4705-4015-9074-0faa6f053b23)